Window to Chiang Mai Thailand

 See location at Google Maps: Thaton

-The Kok River flows out from the Shan States in Burma into the wide Fang Valley at Thaton.
+The Kok River flows out from the Shan States in Myanmar into the wide Fang Valley at Thaton.
 It is the start for rafting-trekking trips down the river to Chiang Rai and the trip by road to Doi Mae Salong.

 Wat Thaton overlooks the town and offers fine views from the hills above the main buildings.
 The temple contains some unusual images and structures, and there are plans to build a 45 meters high chedi.
 The temple offers meditation courses and short tours.